ashura2002/ashura2002/README.md

 - Learning backend development with NestJS and Node.js
 - Strengthening database design and management using **PostgreSQL** and **TypeORM**
 - Implementing **Docker** and **CI/CD pipelines** for efficient deployment

----

-⭐ **Fun Fact:** I believe consistent small projects are the best way to master your tech stack!